Alexhuszagh/minimal-lexical/README.md

 # License

 Minimal-lexical is dual licensed under the Apache 2.0 license as well as the MIT license.
-See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.
+See the [LICENSE.md](LICENSE.md) file for full license details.

 # Contributing